 Fentanyl is among the most dangerous drugs that recreational drug users might typically encounter because it is so potent.
 A small amount of fentanyl can cause a person to experience a fatal overdose, and it can be easily mixed into heroin or other drugs without detection.
 For most people, 2 milligrams to 3 milligrams is enough to be lethal.
 That’s about the same weight as a single snowflake.

 However, fentanyl’s power is also what makes it attractive to drug dealers.
-Small amounts of the can be shipped without detection and still return a sizable profit.
+Small amounts of the drug can be shipped without detection and still return a sizable profit.
 For instance, instead of shipping a large crate of heroin, you could ship similarly priced and powdered fentanyl in an iPhone 7 case.
 Fentanyl is mixed into heroin supplies, which allows dealers to cut heroin with inert substances to stretch profits without losing potency.

 During an overdose, the opioid will start to suppress the nervous system to the point of causing dangerous consequences.
 Most people who die in an opioid overdose suffer from respiratory depression or slowed breathing.
 This can cause brain damage, coma, unconsciousness, and death.